brucemack/microlink/docs/el_supplement.md

 From this example it looks like there is a consistent 0xda at the start of each GSM frame, but that's a coincidence - the "a" part can change depending on the audio being encoded.

-### Pacing of RTP Audio
+### NOtes on the Pacing of RTP Audio

 The RTP packets are generated every 80ms, or every 160 * 4 audio samples collected at 8 kHz.
 It's important to keep in mind that RTP packets that travel through a network will speed up or slow down slightly based on normal congestion.
-Good quality audio needs to be sampled consistently at 8 kHz, *regardless of the network arrival time* of the RTP packets.
-This requires some clever buffering, particularly on the receive side.
+Good quality audio needs to be sampled consistently at 8 kHz, **regardless of the network arrival time** of the RTP packets.
+This requires some clever buffering to avoid the phenomenon known as "audio jitter," particularly on the receive side.
 These comments from Jonathan Taylor (K1RFD) are helpful and may provide some insight into how the official EchoLink behaves.
 I have tested this approach in the MicroLink station and it works very
 well:

->
+> A buffer is a good idea, because packets won't be coming in at a steady rate (jitter).
+Also, not all sound cards run at exactly 8kHz, so you may need to accommodate a faster or slower sender.

+> I suggest the buffer be about a second long.
+Wait until it's half full before you start sending packets to the sound card.
+If possible, let the sound card itself dictate the rate at which you feed it.
+(On Windows, the API "returns" old buffers back to the application, which is how this can be accurately paced.)
+Otherwise, use a high-precision clock source.

+> Keep an eye on the size of the buffer.
+If it gets down to zero, stop playback until it's half-full again; in fact, this is a good way to detect when a transmission has ended, since there's no "end" packet.
+If it gets too high, consider dropping a packet.

+> Sometimes packets are dropped along the way.
+You can detect this because the packets are sequentially numbered, from the same sender.
+If you receive packet 20 right after 18, consider inserting a silent packet between them.
+You can also attempt to re-order packets which are received out of sequence, but I have rarely ever seen that actually happen, so it might not be worth implementing.

 ### Notes on the RTP SSRC Identifier